 9. World Class Hospitality

 Remember in #5 where we talked about the kindness of the people?
-With the people of Tajikistan comes hospitality that is something of legend.
+With the people of Tajikistan comes a level of hospitality that is something of legend.
 Many people come to Tajikistan for the nature and leave saying the warm heart of the people was their favorite memory of the country.

 From sipping tea in the afternoon, watching the day go by to a good old fashioned shot-for-shot boozy evening of Cognac with the family who owns your homestay welcoming you to their beautiful country, you’ll feel like you can’t move an inch without running across the hospitality Tajikistan is known for.